Gordon B. Hinckley: Awards

-Death
+Death and legacy

 On January 27, 2008, Hinckley died at the age of 97 while surrounded by family in his Salt Lake City apartment.
 According to a church spokesman, the death was due to "causes incident to age."
 The Deseret Morning News reported that Hinckley had just gone through a treatment of chemotherapy a few days earlier, and had "worked until the very end."
 The day following Hinckley's death, thousands of LDS youth in six states organized a social network campaign to dress in "Sunday Best" to honor Hinckley.
 Funeral services were held on February 2, 2008, at the Conference Center in Salt Lake City, which was attended by tens of thousands.

 Hinckley was buried at the Salt Lake City Cemetery next to his wife, who had died almost four years earlier.
 Some of the soil that was used to bury him was imported from the grounds of the Preston England Temple in Lancashire; this was done because Hinckley had been a missionary in this region of England.
 Hinckley was succeeded as president by Thomas S. Monson on February 3, 2008.

 In 2012, a 50-year longitudinal study of the development of Hinckley's voice, based on addresses he gave at BYU, was published in the Journal of the American Geriatrics Society.
 The study gave insight into the changes in the voices of aging adults.

 Hinckley's teachings as an apostle were the 2017 course of study in the LDS Church's Sunday Relief Society and Melchizedek priesthood classes.

+In popular culture

+Hinckley was portrayed by John Schmedes in season 1 episode 2 of A Friend of the Family.